Truthfulness a virtue of human behavior

 “Say, Allah (has) spoken the truth, then follow (the) religion (of) Ibrahim (the) upright, and not he was of the polytheists.”
 (Surah Al-Imran 3:95 )

 In Islam, truthfulness is the conformity of the outer with the inner, the action with the intention, the speech with belief, and the practice with the preaching.
-Being truthful towards society demands sincerity in work in order to achieve well-being for himself and society.
+Being truthful towards society demands sincerity in work in order to achieve well-being for oneself and society.
 The more you become truthful, the more you become beneficial to your family and society and even help achieve their welfare and stability.

 • “These are they on whom Allah bestowed favours…” (Surah Maryam 19:58)